menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

    .. image:: ../../images/appliance-add-subinterface.png
       :width: 60%

-   * **Add an sub-interface**: Select :guilabel:`Add sub-interface`.
+   * **Add a sub-interface**: Select :guilabel:`Add sub-interface`.
 In the Add Sub-Interface dialog box, provide the following details:

-         * **Active** Checkbox: By default, the interface is active.
+         * **Active**: By default, the interface is active.
 Clear the :guilabel:`Active` checkbox if you want to deactivate the sub-interface temporarily.
-         * **VLAN ID**: Enter the approbriate VLAN ID.
+         * **VLAN ID**: Enter the appropriate VLAN ID.
          * **Desctiption**: Optionally, enter a description for the sub-interface.
          * **Addresses**: Enter the IP addresses you want to assign with the sub-interface.
    * **Edit a interface**: Select :guilabel:`Edit` on the interface's Row :guilabel:`...` menu.
 Deactivate the interface by clearing the :guilabel:`Active` checkbox if needed.
 Make any other necessary changes.
 Refer to the "Add a sub-interface" section for descriptions of the fields.